luisarizmendi/rh_edge_mgmt/docs/example/docs/s1-creating_RHEL_images.md

   >**Note**
   >
+  > If you have your Ansible Automation Platform locally (instead on a remote location or public cloud) you should remove the `libreswan` package from your image so the VPN is not configured in the edge device, otherwise you could find connectivity issues trying to access AAP after the first device onboarding.

+  >**Note**
+  >
   > Now we will just copy the example files.
 We will review the contents while the image is being generated to fill that time with something useful.

 * Clone the repository in your laptop (use same user and password than in Gitea and AAP):